To book or enquire, please contact:

 Self-guided Visits:

 School groups are welcome to explore the museum on a self-guided visit free of charge, but you will not be accompanied by a member of museum staff.
-We have clipboards, pencils and paper if you would like to borrow these for free.
+'We have clipboards and pencils which are free for you to borrow.

 When exploring the museum on a self-guided visit, we ask that there are enough adults to supervise the children in smaller groups.